Lighting up the LHC with Dark Matter: A new search channel at the LHC

 In order to analyze the kinematics of our signal events of interest, we simulate ($pp \to \chitwo + \chaone + j$) events at the $\sqrt{s} = 13\,$TeV LHC and analyze the ($j + \gamma + \MET + X$) final state arising from ($\chitwo \to \chione + \gamma$) radiative decays and chargino decays.
-We will focus on the distribution of $\ptgamma$ and $\MET$ in such events; the visible decay products (``$X$'') from the $\chaone \to \chione + X$ decays can in principle be used as additional handles to differentiate signal events arising from this channel from backgrounds.
-For our Monte Carlo event generation chain, we use \texttt{Madgraph~3.2}~\cite{Alwall:2014hca} to generate the hard ($pp \to \chitwo + \chaone + j$) event, \texttt{Pythia~8.2}~\cite{Sjostrand:2014zea} for hadronization, showering, and modeling of the $\chitwo$ and $\chaone$ decays, and \texttt{Delphes~3}~\cite{deFavereau:2013fsa} with the default ATLAS card to simulate the detector.
+We will focus on the distributions of $\ptgamma$ and $\MET$ in such events; the visible decay products (``$X$'') from the $\chaone \to \chione + X$ decays can in principle be used as additional handles to differentiate signal events arising from this channel from backgrounds.
+For our Monte Carlo event generation chain, we use \texttt{Madgraph~3.2}~\cite{Alwall:2014hca} to generate the hard ($pp \to \chitwo + \chaone + j$) events at leading order, \texttt{Pythia~8.2}~\cite{Sjostrand:2014zea} for hadronization, showering, and modeling of the $\chitwo$ and $\chaone$ decays, and \texttt{Delphes~3}~\cite{deFavereau:2013fsa} with the default ATLAS card to simulate the detector.
+We use \texttt{Prospino~2.1}~\cite{Beenakker:1996ed} to calculate the K-factor for next-to-leading order (NLO) corrections for electroweakino production, and we estimate that corrections would increase the LHC cross sections by about 20-30\% in our regions of parameter space, which we take into account by applying a common K-factor of 1.25.
 We perform a first event selection using the following set of cuts: \begin{itemize} \item At the truth level (i.e. the level of the hard event), we require one (ISR) jet satisfying $p_T^j > 100\,$GeV and pseudorapidity $\eta^j < 5$. \item At the detector level (i.e. after \texttt{Delphes}), we required events to contain one reconstructed photon with $\ptgamma > 10\,$GeV and $\eta^\gamma < 2.5$. \end{itemize} Additional cuts on $\ptgamma$, $\MET$, or any other collider observable can of course be added, and we will discuss some examples further below.